omidmnezami/Engagement-Recognition/README.md

-# Engagement-Recognition
+# Engagement Recognition

-Engagement Recognition using Deep Learning and Facial Expression
+TensorFlow implementation of [Engagement Recognition using Deep Learning and Facial Expression](https://arxiv.org/abs/1808.02324) proposing a deep learning model to recognize engagement from human faces.